bokutotu/zenu/zenu-matrix/README.md

 ## Getting Started

-To use Zenu Matrix in your Rust project, add the following to your `Cargo.toml` file:
+To use ZeNu Matrix in your Rust project, add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]
 zenu-matrix = "0.1.0"
 ```

-Here's a simple example of using Zenu Matrix:
+Here's a simple example of using ZeNu Matrix:

 ```rust
 use zenu_matrix::{